Parametric Insurance: Fast Payouts, Not a Replacement

 The Growing Market

-The parametric insurance market has grown substantially and is projected to reach between $12 billion and $19 billion globally, growing at a compound annual growth rate of approximately 12 percent.
+The parametric insurance market has grown substantially in recent years across commercial and consumer segments.
+Market-size estimates vary by source and depend on whether catastrophe bonds, weather derivatives, and commercial parametric products are included; published industry estimates run into the billions globally with meaningful annual growth.
 While parametric products have existed for decades in commercial and agricultural contexts (catastrophe bonds, weather derivatives, crop insurance), the development of consumer-facing parametric products for homeowners is relatively new.

 Several firms have entered the homeowner parametric market with targeted products: